Ute & Van Finance for Tradies: What You Need to Know

 For commercial vehicle loans for tradies, the two most common structures are chattel mortgage and finance lease.
 They have different tax treatments, so it's worth understanding the basics.

 Chattel mortgage: You own the vehicle from day one.
 The lender takes a security interest over it until you pay it off.
 Because you own it, you can claim the GST on the purchase upfront in your next BAS, deduct the interest on repayments as a business expense, and claim depreciation on the vehicle each year.
+Use our loan repayment calculator to estimate your monthly repayments under a chattel mortgage or lease.

 Finance lease: The lender owns the vehicle and leases it to you.
 You don't claim GST upfront or depreciation — instead, you deduct the lease payments.
 At the end of the term you may have an option to purchase.